truittll/barcodetrackR/README.md

 launchApp()
 #launch the shiny app that eases the use of the majority these functions

+library_stacked()
+#displays stacked area plot of the total barcode counts for each library

 merger()
 #merges list of matrices by rowname, including all entries